pesite/js-pure-sql/README.md

 Write your sql just as sql.
 Then use it.

+> _**Note**:_
+> This is highly similar to a slightly more feature-rich and two weeks older [puresql](https://github.com/neonerd/puresql).
+> That's a mere coincidence.
+We just seem to have had the same idea and came up with the same name.

 ## How to use

 Assume you have some sql code as follows: